XiaochenWang-PSU/MedCSP/README.md

 ## Acknowledgement

-If you find any source provided in this repo or our paper are useful, please cite our paper using this BibTex:
+If you find any sources provided in this repo or our paper are useful, please cite our paper using this BibTex:

 ```bibtex
 @inproceedings{wang2024unity,